-The Group's interests in associates are accounted for under the equity method and are individually and in aggregate not material to the Group's financial condition or results of operations for all periods presented.
+The Group's interests in associates are accounted for under the equity method.
 Details of the Group's principal associates are as follows:

-Attributable Name of company equity interest Principal activities Shanghai Information Investment Incorporation 24% Provision of information technology consultancy services
+Name of company Attributable equity interest Principal activities China Tower Corporation Limited 27.9% Construction, maintenance and operation of telecommunications towers as well as ancillary facilities Shanghai Information Investment Incorporation 24.0% Provision of information technology consultancy services

-The above associate is established in the PRC and is not traded on any stock exchange.
+The above associates are established and operated in the PRC and are not traded on any stock exchange.